TonyPhan0505/NADAR/README.md

 # NADAR
-A Natural Disaster Activity Radar made with Python
+A real-time NAtural Disaster Activity Radar made with Python and GDCAS api.